gitjps/docker101/lab1.md

 $
 ```

-In the new terminal, use the `docker container ls` command to get the ID of the running container you just created.
+In the terminal, use the `docker container ls` command to get the `CONTAINER ID` of the running container you just created.

 ```sh
 $ docker container ls